Gui-Yom/hlbc/hlbc-cli/README.md

 With `-w`, the given command will execute each time the file changes.
 The cli won't show a command prompt.

+You can also pass a `.hx` file containing Haxe source code directly to be compiled on the fly if the haxe compiler is present in the `PATH`.

 ## Commands

 - `info` General information about the bytecode